koitsu/tcecosystem-guide/content/thorswap/tracking-a-swap.md

 1. In THORSwap, click the Transaction History button in the upper right, then choose View Details on your transaction
 1. Copy the **Transaction ID** at the bottom of the details window
-1. Visit the [Flashnet explorer]
+1. Visit the [SwapKit Transaction Tracker]
-1. In the search box, paste the transaction ID obtained in the previous step
+1. In the **Transaction Hash** search box, paste the transaction ID obtained in the previous step
+1. In the **Chain** search box, typing the name of the source asset chain
+   - For example, if you swapped USDT on Ethereum into BTC, type "Eth" and then select "Ethereum Mainnet"
 1. If you swap was done through Flashnet, you should be shown details of your swap
 1. If your swap is not found, try the next provider below